 Plain film imaging refers to X-Rays that you may have taken following referral from a GP or the Minor Injuries Unit.

-Some GP referrals may need a booked appointment and walk-ins are only from 09:00-12:00pm.
+Some GP referrals may need a booked appointment.

 The radiology department is located at Cranleigh Village Hospital, 6 High Street, Cranleigh, GU6 8AE.